imgopi41/Login_Page_Project/README.md

 # Login_Page_Project

-Loginpage:
-This is Login page project created by using Python
+This is Login page project implemented by using Python classes, functions & if,if-else statements.

-In this project a login registeration of a user is done by few python classes and variables.
+**I. Description**

+Login page welcomes the user, if username and password are correct, if not invalid message is displayed.
+Project is implemented by using few tkinter tools and this is complete UI Project.

+**II.
+Technology Stack**

+Language: Python(3.6)

+IDE used: Pycharm

+**III.
+Tools**

+1. Tkinter: is used to represent the all functions & built modules in the tkinter library.
+2. ttk: module that is used to style tkinter widgets.
+3. PIL: Python Imaging Library (PIL) provides python interpreter with image editing capabilites.
+4. ImageTk: module that supports photoimage objects from PIL images.
+5. MessageBox: widgets is used to display the message box.

+**IV.
+Workflow**

+1. This is simple Login page project, user has to give already registered username & password to login the page.
+2. If username or password are incorrect or not provided invalid message is displayed.
-Few Tkinter and PIL(python image library) were imported in this project.
+3. Few Tkinter and PIL libraries were imported in this project.
+4. Class is created in the name of Login page, inside a class init method is implemented which carries title & geometry of the UI.
-Modification and alignments for logo,background image and buttons are created.
+5. Inside a class Modifications & alignments for logo, background image & buttons were implemented.
-Project also involves in if,if-else conditions and File-Handling,Exception-Handling.

-Loginpage_invalid_output:
-when user do not specify username and password or specifes only username in some conditions only password in such cases invalid notification is shown to user.

-Loginpage_output:
-when user gives correct username and password it gives Welcome notification to user.

-Loginpage:Background image:Logo:Username image:Password image:
-I have uploaded all the images which are used in this project.
+**V. Applications & Future enhancements**

+This project is used in Pc & Mobile applications and further implemented with interactive UI.